 - Allow you to control columns and design

-For this example we will be selecting the 3 column option in order to build the grid layout.
+For this example, we will select the 3 column option to build the grid layout.

-Many of the same steps from the “Content Makeover” are used to create the Grid layout.
+You can use many of the same steps from the “Content Makeover” to create the grid.

 - Add content.